ice-HoTF/DZL-Debian-Linux/README.md

-# DZL - A Simple DayZ Mod Launcher for Linux
+# A Konsole-based DayZ Mod Launcher For Linux!
 \
  **Beta released 16/02/2025**
 \